hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 module.exports.apiClient = apiClient;
 ```
 </details>
+You can import the API client (an Axios instance) in another file and call kudos APIs and authentication is now handled for you automatically.
 Here is an example for a GET request to "relative_path_of_target_api":
 ```javascript
 const { apiClient } = require("relative_path_to_this_file");